Central committee: Relationship to the state

-The first reforms were instituted in 1991, when the Central Committee of the Chinese Communist Party (CCP) adopted a regulation that limited the party's interference in the work of China's SSOP, the NPC.
+The first reforms were instituted in 1991, when the Central Committee of the Chinese Communist Party (CCP) adopted a regulation that limited the party's interference in the work of China's SSOP, the National People's Congress.
 The document clarifies that the CCP has the right to review all proposed laws, but detailed scrutiny of articles and other legal features should be left to the NPC.

 In line with this, the number of negative votes by NPC deputies against proposed legislation and candidates has increased since 1991.
 The NPC has also rejected proposed legislation, such as the "Highway Law of the People's Republic of China" in 1999 and the "Property Law of the People's Republic of China" in 2006.
 In both cases, the proposed legislation was amended and passed at a later date.

 In some cases, the central committee adopts decisions on behalf of state organs despite it not being in their jurisdiction.
 This occurred at a session of the Central Committee of the Communist Party of Czechoslovakia (CPCZ) on 13–14 September 1979 when it removed Jan Gregor, Frantisek Hamouz and Bohuslav Vecera from their government posts.
-Another example is the Extraordinary Plenary Session of the PUWP Central Committee on 9 February 1981 that removed Józef Pińkowski, the sitting head of government, and replaced him with Wojciech Jaruzelski.
+Another example is the Extraordinary Plenary Session of Poland's PUWP Central Committee on 9 February 1981 that removed Józef Pińkowski, the sitting head of government, and replaced him with Wojciech Jaruzelski.